kitajs/docs/parameters/file.md

 });
 ```

-The above plugin register the `isFile` keyword in the AJV instance, which is
+The above plugin registers the `isFile` keyword in the AJV instance, which is
 used to validate the file parameter.

-If you encounter the following error, its because the `ajvFilePlugin` was not
+If you encounter the following error, it's because the `ajvFilePlugin` was not
 registered in your Fastify instance:

 > FastifyError \[Error]: Failed building the validation schema for `<METHOD>`: